Yaverland

-Yaverland is a village on the Isle of Wight, just north of Sandown on Sandown Bay.
+Yaverland is a village and former civil parish, now in the parish of Sandown, on the Isle of Wight, England.
+It is just north of Sandown on Sandown Bay.
 It has about 200 houses.
 About 1/3 of a mile away from the village is the Yaverland Manor and Church.
 Holotype fossils have been discovered here of Yaverlandia and a pterosaur, Caulkicephalus.
 The White Air extreme sports festival was held annually at Yaverland pay and display car park between 1997 and 2008, but moved to Brighton for 2009.

+Name

+The name means 'the cultivated land or estate where boars are kept', from Old English eofor and land.